 Rockaway Beach Surf Club

-This place is so cute!
-It’s got a bar on the inside and outside, a long line of people waiting to get their hands on tacos served at the taco stand.
+Just had to include this although it isn’t a beach.
+But it’s located not too far from the beach and is famous for its tacos.
+This place is so cute too!
+It’s got a bar on the inside and outside and a long line of people waiting to get their hands on tacos served at the taco stand.
 The sun showed no mercy on the Saturday that I was there so it was a little difficult to get a shady spot.
-All you need is just a little patience.
+But all you need is just a little patience.